5 Refurbished HDDs Worth Checking by Price per TB (2026) | compeach

 The HDD market in 2026 isn't friendly to buyers.
 AI demand has locked up manufacturing capacity, tariffs are adding cost at the border, and neither WD nor Seagate is in a hurry to expand supply.
 New consumer drives are priced accordingly.

-Refurbished enterprise drives are still the best value path for bulk storage.
-The five drives above range from $17.78 to $19.00 per terabyte — well below what comparable new drives cost right now.
+Refurbished enterprise drives are still a strong value path for bulk storage when the current $/TB math works.
 The tradeoff is that most of them are white-label units where you don't know exactly which OEM drive ships, and the warranty comes from the reseller rather than the manufacturer.

 For home NAS, Plex servers, backup arrays, and cold storage, that tradeoff usually makes sense.
 Just do the homework on noise, power, compatibility, and SMART health before you pull the trigger.

-If you're also looking for deals on open-box and returned products on Amazon, check out our condition-grade guide — the same careful-buying mindset applies.
+If you're also looking for open-box and returned-item deals, check out our Amazon Warehouse condition guide - the same careful-buying mindset applies.

 Sources